nfogh/articles/_posts/2024-11-23-use-malloc-to-speed-up-your-code-wait-what.md

 for all the different compilers can be found [here](https://hub.docker.com/r/fredtingaud/quick-bench/tags).
 Spawning one of these containers and building the code found in the compiler explorer link above will give the same results as I have seen here.

-I have not had time to go much further into why the gcc version in those containers produces that assembly, when all other gcc versions I have tried did not.
-If anyone has an idea, please let me know.
+After some investigation, I found out, that the difference is the version of google-benchmark used.
+Versions prior to 1.6.2 had the issue where memory is copied.
+This is due to [this](https://github.com/google/benchmark/issues/1340) bug.

+If choosing a version of google-benchmark lower than 1.6.2, I can recreate the results I got in compiler-explorer.

 # Conclusion

 There is not much of a conclusion other than the fact that "benchmarking is hard to get right".
-I'm still puzzled as to why the compiler used by quick-bench gives assembly that is so different from compiler explorer, with the same compiler version.
-But I haven't had the time to investigate much further.
+Don't trust synthetic benchmarks, and make sure that what you are benchmarking is actually what you mean to be benchmarking.